This was originally a blog post but I share it so often I recreated it here so you can use it for your search. Happy online applying! ~ Julie Walraven

 You know, filling out all those fields and hoping that your application actually gets there and they read it?

-I haven’t found anyone yet that is in love with using online applications for employment.
+Few people are in love with using online applications for employment.

 Mailing a resume or dropping one off seems a lot easier but not many companies let you do that anymore.